IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 A Dataverse-specific ``schema.xml`` configuration file (described below) is required.

-Download solr-4.6.0.tgz from http://archive.apache.org/dist/lucene/solr/4.6.0/solr-4.6.0.tgz to any directory you like but in the example below, we have downloaded the tarball to a directory called "solr" in our home directory.
-For now we are using the "example" template but we are replacing ``schema.xml`` with our own.
+Download solr-7.2.1.tgz from http://archive.apache.org/dist/lucene/solr/7.2.1/solr-7.2.1.tgz to any directory you like but in the example below, we have downloaded the tarball to a directory called "solr" in our home directory.
+For now we are using the "_default" configset but we are replacing ``schema.xml`` and ``solrconfig.xml``  with our own.
+Note that our xml files switch solr from a managed schema to the classic schema type (see https://lucene.apache.org/solr/guide/6_6/schema-factory-definition-in-solrconfig.html for details).
 We will also assume that the clone on the Dataverse repository was retrieved using NetBeans and that it is saved in the path ~/NetBeansProjects.

 - ``cd ~/solr``
-- ``tar xvfz solr-4.6.0.tgz``
+- ``tar xvfz solr-7.2.1.tgz``
-- ``cd solr-4.6.0/example``
+- ``cd solr-7.2.1/server/solr``
+- ``cp -r configsets\_default .``
+- ``mv _default collection1``
+- ``cp ~/NetBeansProjects/dataverse/conf/solr/7.2.1/schema.xml solr-7.2.1/server/solr/collection1/conf/schema.xml``
-- ``cp ~/NetBeansProjects/dataverse/conf/solr/4.6.0/schema.xml solr/collection1/conf/schema.xml``
+- ``cp ~/NetBeansProjects/dataverse/conf/solr/7.2.1/solrconfig.xml solr-7.2.1/server/solr/collection1/conf/solrconfig.xml``
-- ``java -jar start.jar``

-Please note: If you prefer, once the proper ``schema.xml`` file is in place, you can simply double-click "start.jar" rather that running ``java -jar start.jar`` from the command line.
-Figuring out how to stop Solr after double-clicking it is an exercise for the reader.
+- ``bin/solr start``
+- ``bin/solr create_core -c collection1 -d server/solr/collection1/conf/``

-Once Solr is up and running you should be able to see a "Solr Admin" dashboard at http://localhost:8983/solr
+Once Solr is up and running you should be able to see a "Solr Admin" dashboard at http://localhost:8983/

 Once some dataverses, datasets, and files have been created and indexed, you can experiment with searches directly from Solr at http://localhost:8983/solr/#/collection1/query and look at the JSON output of searches, such as this wildcard search: http://localhost:8983/solr/collection1/select?q=*%3A*&wt=json&indent=true .
 You can also get JSON output of static fields Solr knows about: http://localhost:8983/solr/schema/fields